akpandey-dev/chemistry-explorer/README.md

   * Atomic Mass
   * Common isotope neutron count
 * Symbol navigation for quick access to any listed element
-* Sticky table header for easier browsing
-* Responsive table layout for desktop and mobile devices
+* Responsive card layout for desktop and mobile devices
-* Entire table generated dynamically using JavaScript
+* All element cards generated dynamically using JavaScript
 * Periodic table picture
 * Fully offline and dependency-free

 > **Note:** Element data was generated with AI assistance and may contain inaccuracies.
 Please verify critical information from reliable scientific sources.

 ---

 ## Project Structure